ethereum/execution-spec-tests/docs/getting_started/quick_start.md

 3. Verify the generated fixtures:

     a.
-Checking the corresponding fixture file has been generated:
+Check the corresponding fixture file has been generated:

     ```console
     head fixtures/state_tests/shanghai/eip3855_push0/push0/push0_contract_during_call_contexts.json
     ```

     b.
-Opening the generated HTML test using the link provided at the bottom of the console output.
+Open the generated HTML test using the link provided at the bottom of the console output.
 This is written to the output directory at:

     ```console
     ./fixtures/.meta/report_fill.html